BeatLink/trilium-scripts/README.md

 6. For notes you want to track, give them a dueDate label of type date.
 7. Use the newly created launcher or wait an hour for the automatic update to update agenda.
 8. Profit

+## Changelog

+### 2.0
+- Added option to use number of days for intervals
+- Migrated due date and time labels to variables
+- Restructured and simplified main for loop
+- Implemented branch prefix naming